WenTao10/Multi-View-Camera-Calibration-Dataset/README.md

 # Multi-View-Camera-Calibration-Dataset (MVCCD)
 The multi-view camera calibration dataset aims to train a deep network to estimate vanishing points and external camera parameters.
-In this dataset, each image has a unique camera rotation angle, and the label file stores the image name, vanishing point, and camera pose.
+In this dataset, each image has a unique camera rotation angle, and the label file stores the image name, vanishing point, and camera pose of each image.

 - This dataset contains 17 typical expressway scenes and is divided into nine straight road scenes and eight curved road scenes according to the expressway appearance.
 - There are 32,712 images in the dataset.
 The training set accounts for 67%, the validation set accounts for 17%, and the test set accounts for 16%.